View as Map

 Benny’s Mexican Restaurant

 Stumble into Benny’s Mexican Restaurant once, and you’ll find yourself coming back again and again!
-Their spicy, cheesy red tortillas are unbelievable.
-And do yourself a favor – try the Limonada, it’s amazing.
+The spicy, cheesy red tortillas are unbelievable.
+Do yourself a favor and try the fresh Limonada; it’s amazing.

 Birrieria Guadalajara

-Think Costa Rican roadside luncheonette, but in Tucson.
+Think Costa Rican roadside luncheonette but in Tucson.
 The Birria Tacos are so tasty that you’ll want to take an extra batch home with you.
-And let’s not forget about their Carne Asada Tacos, either – they’re a crowd favorite.
-Plus, they’ve got a whole bunch of other tacos and burros on the menu, and their bunuelos are unbeatable.
+Don’t forget about the Carne Asada Tacos, either – they’re a crowd favorite.
+Plus, there is a fleet of other tacos and burros on the menu, and the bunuelos are unbeatable.

 BK Carne Asada & Hot Dogs (photo credit: Jackie Tran)